-Finding the right film school is tough.
+Finding the right Film Schools in London is tough.
 So, we thought we would help you pick your next move.
 These are six of the best and most reasonably priced film schools.
 You want it to suit you.
 First, ask yourself “What do I want to gain from this?”, “Where do I want to be in 6 months?”, “What area in Filmmaking do I want to improve?”.
 This will help you distinguish which course suits you best as well as contacts for more information.
 We always advise discussing with a tutor at the school first.
 You MUST find out if it’s suitable for you and the way YOU learn.

 1. MET FILM SCHOOL